JaCon25/Portfolio_JC/README.md

 The HR dashboard uses the AdventureWorks dataset 2022 with custom [SQL code](https://github.com/JaCon25/Portfolio_JC/blob/main/SQL%20Code%20-%20HR%20Dashboard) used to retrieve and manipulate the data.
-This was expoted as an Excel file then  imported into Tabeleau.
+This was expoted as an Excel file then  imported into Tableau.

 This can be used as a workforce management tool incorporating details such as demographics, compensation, workforce growth and costs.